Coping With Depression and The Holiday Blues During The Christmas Season

 Simply put: There is something almost inherent in the Holidays and the Christmas Season that seems to magnify all that is not right in our world, . . . our unfulfilled relationships, . . . our shattered hopes and dreams, . . . our painful losses, . . . our crummy jobs, . . . our lack of a job.
 The loss of a loved one (the more recent, the more intense the feeling of loss) can paralyze us during this Season with only the hope of just getting through it all.
 During this Season, we can become acutely aware of so many of our unfulfilled longings.

 We often expect too much of the Christmas Season.
-We compare our lives and families to all the Holiday Hype all around us, . . . the kind of families we long for portrayed on TV/Movies, all-loving and forgiving, with apparently no baggage, resulting in us experiencing depression and the Holiday Blues.
+We compare our lives and families to all the Holiday Hype all around us, . . . the kind of families we long for portrayed on TV/Movies, all-loving and forgiving, with apparently no baggage.
+These unreal expectations set us up for experiencing depression and the Holiday Blues.

 Part of our problem during this Season is the tendency to romanticize memories of “Christmas Past.”
 I know I do.
 I have great childhood memories of “Christmas Past.”
 I have hand-picked those memories and photo-brushed them in my mind.
 But I know that when I look back through lenses of reality, they weren’t all that wonderful, . . . family members didn’t really get along that well, . . . mom and dad were arguing most of the time behind the scenes (when dad was even around), going to the Christmas Eve Candlelight Service and singing Silent Night was primarily just an excuse to get out of the house, . . . and opening Christmas gifts was really just a welcomed distraction in a house full of tension-filled relationships.